-You may change a beneficiary by going to go/flexit360 and selecting Beneficiaries on the top left of the home page.
-Make your changes, sign and date the form and mail to the Benefits team at 6 - 3777 Kingsway, Burnaby BC V5H 3Z7.
+You can change your beneficiary by going to go/flexit360 and selecting Beneficiaries on the top left of the home page.
+Make your changes, sign and date the form and mail to the Benefits team at 6-3777 Kingsway, Burnaby BC V5H 3Z7.
 Retain a copy for yourself.